UEABIO/data-sci-v1/docs/04-data-wrangling.md

 * Check for any warning or error messages

-* Add the code from today's session as we go
+* Add the code from today's session to your script as we go

 ## Activity 1: Change column names